stephencurrie/portfolio/README.md

 The following are things accomplished by this portfolio site:

 - [x] The page uses bootstrap and custom colors
-- [x] The page uses a mobile first design (I still need to clean some of this up)
+- [x] The page uses a mobile first design
 - [x] The page links to a pdf file for my resume
 - [x] The page links to 3 applications I have either built or builts as a team

-## Learned

-The following is a list of things I learned:

-- More experience using bootstrap, including building a hamburger menu
-- More experiecne with CSS and specifically, media queries for responsivenss on different screens

 ## Credits

-On the entertainment finder application, I worked with a team that includded:
+On the entertainment finder application, I worked with a team that included:
 - Adam Brock - Javascript, Technical Manager
 - Da Eun Kim - Javascript, Layout
 - Harris Al - Javascript
 - Ron Crawford - CSS, Javascript
 - nStephen Currie - Layout, Project Manager

+On the prioritizer application, I worked with a team that included:
+- Andres Sierra
+- Michael Schenck
+- Misty Duhart
+- Stephen Currie